And I Love Her: Charts

+Certifications

 Kurt Cobain cover

-In 2015, a solo version by Nirvana frontman Kurt Cobain was discovered, and subsequently used in his biopic, Kurt Cobain: Montage of Heck.
+In 2015, a solo version by Nirvana frontman Kurt Cobain was discovered by American documentary filmmaker Brett Morgen, and subsequently used in his biopic, Kurt Cobain: Montage of Heck.
 It was also released on the soundtrack album Montage of Heck: The Home Recordings as well as a 7-inch vinyl single.
+It comes from a home cassette recording made by Cobain on his acoustic guitar at his home in Aberdeen, WA, on an unspecified date between 1987 and 1988, before he founded Nirvana.
+It is the last single credited to Cobain, who died in 1994.